neoito-hub/HR-docs/src/Leave_policy.md

 A period of approved absence for a female employee granted for the purpose of giving birth and taking care of infant.
 ## Paternity Leave
 A period of absence from work granted to a father after or shortly before the birth of his child.
+## Bereavement Leave
+-  Bereavement leave is paid leave which is available to an employee at the time of death or funeral of a member of the employee’s family.
 ## Compensatory Leave Off
 Compensatory leave off is taken as a leave, for working on any of the national/festival/declared off day as per Company's request.